milsever/tiny-ra/README.md

 # Tiny-RandAugment: An Efficient and Automatic Data Augmentation Pipeline for Semi-Supervised Learning

-You can access data related to this paper on Mendeley Data (link).
+You can access data related to this paper on [Mendeley Data](https://data.mendeley.com/drafts/z6jdbh25gv).

 ## Script Parameters